impleri/player-skills/readme.md

 ### Events

 Events are now triggered on both the server side and the client side as a player's skills are changed.
-On the server side,
-`SkillChangedEvent` is broadcast with information about the specific skill change.
-This is consumed in `KubeJS` scripts as it is rebroadcast to the `SkillEvents.onChanged` handler.
+On the server side, `SkillChangedEvent` is broadcast with information about the specific skill change.
+This is consumed in `KubeJS` scripts as it is rebroadcast to the `skills.onChanged` handler.
 It is also consumed on the server side network handler which updates that specific player's client side.

 When a client receives an updated list of skills, `ClientSkillsUpdatedEvent` is broadcast for any client-side libraries to handle updates.